danielt1263/CLE-Architecture-Tools/README.md

 The idea behind this library is to provide an easy way to wrap a view controller as an Observable resource in order to make it a simple asynchronous event.
 In essence, your code will be able to work with its view controllers the same way it works with its server or database, through flatMap and bind.

 ### Scene
 The core type is the `Scene` which consists of a view controller, along with an Observable that emits any needed user provided values along with a stop event when it's done.
-Alternativly, the calling code can `dispose()` the Scene's Observable if it wants to dismiss the view controller before completion.
+Alternatively, the calling code can `dispose()` the Scene's Observable if it wants to dismiss the view controller before completion.

 A `Scene` can be created from a view controller by calling the `scene` method.
 There is an instance method for constructing a Scene from an already existing view controller or you can use the `scene` static method which will load a view controller from a storyboard and create a Scene using that.